News

 About the Cyber SyncED Program

-ETC worked in collaboration with the University of Maryland Global Campus (UMGC) and the Army Research Laboratory (ARL) to create Cyber SyncED, which advances cybersecurity and AI education for both students and educators.
+Cyber SyncED is a collaboration between the University of Maryland Global Campus (UMGC),the Army Research Laboratory (ARL) and the Energetics Technology Center to create Cyber SyncED, which advances cybersecurity and AI education for both students and educators.
 The program consists of two key components:

 • CyberTEACH – Professional development for educators, equipping teachers on how to integrate cybersecurity and AI concepts into non-STEM curricula.